 Adding magnesium to this supplement would have made the capsules too large for some people to comfortably swallow.
 To get the maximum benefit for your bones, take our Calcium supplement in conjunction with our Magnesium supplement – Magnesium L-Threonate.

-Here’s what makes our Calcium blend formula unique:
+Making our Calcium blend formula unique, it:

 - Contains whole food calcium from organic eggshells that also contain other important trace minerals